-As of October 1, 1997, the Authority has adopted a defined contribution pension plan created in accordance with Internal Revenue Code Section 401(a).
-The plan is administered by ICMA Retirement Corporation.
-All full-time employees are eligible for participation in the plan after six months of employment.
-The plan requires that the Authority match a portion of participant contributions annually.
-Authority contributions for the years ended September 30, 2015 and 2014, were approximately \$41,000 and \$80,000 (which includes approximately \$0 and \$2,100 of forfeitures allocated to participant accounts), respectively.
-Employee contributions for the years ended September 30, 2015 and 2014, were approximately \$20,400 and \$45,500, respectively.
+The Authority has two defined contributions plans created in accordance with applicable sections of the Internal Revenue Code.
+The plans were previously administered by ICMA Retirement Corporation prior to all assets of both plans being transferred to new plans administered by MassMutual Retirement Services on February 2, 2015.
+All full-time employees are eligible for participation in these plans after six months of employment.
+The plans require that the Authority match a portion of participant contributions annually.
+Authority contributions for the years ended September 30, 2016 and 2015, were approximately \$782,000 and \$941,000 (which includes approximately \$79,000 and \$700 of forfeitures allocated to participant accounts), respectively.
+Employee contributions for the years ended September 30, 2016 and 2015, were approximately \$711,000 and \$384,000, respectively.